vishwesh-D-kumar/AlgorithmFlowVisualizer/demo.md

    data: attribute to the data of the node

+   * ```# watchvar ref:root:btree root_ref```

+   ref : shows a reference being defined root : variable tree to refer to btree : type of tree of variable root_ref : name of watching element
    * include_files -> Files to include .To not initiate trace for all files, which may be quite a trace for large projects.
 If a directory has been provided in paths , then it matches all files in the directories By default , the file provided is included by default.